-The islands are well served by regional and international aiports around the world thanks to Aircalin, the archipalego’s international airline.
+The islands are well served by regional and international airports worldwide thanks to Aircalin, the archipelago’s international airline.

-Aircalin flies to dozens of destinations throughout the Pacific, including Auckland in New Zealand, Tokyo and Osaka in Japan, and Brisbane, Sydney, and Melborne in Australia.
+Aircalin flies to dozens of destinations throughout the Pacific, including Auckland in New Zealand, Tokyo and Osaka in Japan, and Brisbane, Sydney, and Melbourne in Australia.

-The company has also worked hard to partner with other airlines to give as many travellers as possible the chance to witness the wonders of New Caledonia.
+The company has also worked hard to partner with other airlines to give as many travelers as possible the chance to witness the wonders of New Caledonia.

 With Aircalin’s partners, travelers can reach the islands from Perth, Darwin, Queenstown, Honolulu, and even San Francisco and Los Angeles.

 The convenient flights also mean a visit to New Caledonia can be paired with a trip to many of the other awesome destinations in Australia and the Pacific Islands.